joomplace/X/README.md

 	</view>
 </metadata>
 ```
-To add routing simply add `router.php` into your site folder
+To add routing simple add `router.php` into your site folder
 It`s content would be something like this:
  ```PHP
  namespace Joomplace\Example\Site;